ntdhat/python-cheatsheet/README.md

 # python-cheatsheet
-Where I put my best Python snippets of code
+This is a small file where I put all basic and my best Python codes, just for my own preferences.